moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/vocabulary/react-vocabulary.md

 // DM: excellent - this is why I wanted you to list vocabulary.
 Because in this case, Comeau made up his own vocab.
 I did a google search a while back and did not find widespread use of this term at all.
 But, let's leave it here for a while, let it percolate, so to speak.
 Maybe we'll come to like it.
 // DM: todoDM: research and find the more common word for "expression slot"

-## reserved word(reserved identifier)
-Is a word that cannot be used as an identifier, such as the name of a variable, function, or labels.
-* DM: todoMM: super! now look up the difference between a reserved word and a reserved identifier (i.e., are some reserved words not used as identifiers)
-  * move these to JS vocabulary file
-  * make a new JS vocab entry for just "identifier"

 ## JSX case-sensitive attributes

 All attributes need to be camelCase, except for `data` and `ARIA`